 - Trouble maintaining personal and professional relationships

-If you or a loved one continue to have problems more than 4 weeks after a traumatic event or the symptoms are especially disturbing, you should seed medical advice.
+If you or a loved one continue to have problems more than 4 weeks after a traumatic event or the symptoms are especially disturbing, you should seek medical advice.

 Whether you experience some or all of these symptoms, you don’t have to cope with your PTSD alone.
 Our team of mental health and addiction professionals at The Raleigh House can help you overcome your trauma and move forward.